Welcome to our guide to email marketing automation.

 Lastly, SaaS email marketing automation systems typically have more integration options with other services, like Optin forms or different SaaS applications.
 WordPress CRMs are fairly new and a growing market, but you may have to use an intermediary like Zapier to integrate systems.

 What Criteria Should I Consider When Buying a CRM for Email Marketing Automation?

-Email marketing automation services will vary depending on the size of your email list, the volume of email messages you send, and how often you send email messages.
-So it's good to know what your budget is before deciding which email marketing automation service to go with.
+Email marketing automation services will vary depending on the size of your email list, the volume of emails you send, and how often you send emails.
+So it’s good to know your budget before deciding which email marketing automation service to go with.

 WordPress CRM plugins are much less expensive than SaaS CRM systems.

 When thinking about email marketing automation tools, make sure that they suit your needs.
 For example, email marketing automation tools are great for helping you build customer relationships, but if your goal is email deliverability and email list growth then this might not be the best email marketing service for you.

 3: How much time do you have?